rb5stg/Speedometer/README.md

     accomplish a task.
 -   Evolve over time, adapting to the present Web on a regular basis.
-This should be informed by current usage data, and by consensus about features which are important for engines to optimize to provide a consistent experience for users and site authors.
+This should be informed by current usage data, and by consensus about features which are important for engines to optimize to provide1 a consistent experience for users and site authors.
 -   Be accessible to the public and useful to browser engineers.
 It should run in every modern browser by visiting a normal web page.
 It should run relatively quickly, while providing enough test coverage to be reflective of the real-world Web.